CMB2/CMB2/readme.md

 Custom Metaboxes and Fields (CMB for short) will create metaboxes with custom fields that will blow your mind.

-New in version 1.0.0:
+Features:

-* Bring your metaboxes to the frontend.
+* Create metaboxes to be used on post edit screens.
+* Create forms to be used on options pages.
-* Create metaboxes to handle user meta and display them on user profile add/edit pages.
-Or even on the front-end.
+* Create forms to handle user meta and display them on user profile add/edit pages.
+* Flexible API that allows you to use CMB forms almost anywhere, even on the front-end.
+* Several field types are included and are [listed below](https://github.com/WebDevStudios/Custom-Metaboxes-and-Fields-for-WordPress#field-types).
+* Custom API hook that allows you to create your own field types.
+* There are numerous hooks and filters, allowing you to modify many aspects of the library (without editing it directly).
+* Repeatable fields for most field types are supported, as well as repeatable field groups.

 ##### Links
 * [Github project page](https://github.com/webdevstudios/Custom-Metaboxes-and-Fields-for-WordPress)